 Why we collect, use, hold and share your personal information?

 Our practice will need to collect your personal information to provide healthcare services to you.
 Our main purpose for collecting, using, holding and sharing your personal information is to manage your health.
+We also use it for directly related business activities, such as financial claims and payments, practice audits and accreditation, and business processes (eg. staff training).
 Information is collected for a range of purposes which include:

 - to assist us to provide you with optimal ongoing management of your health and wellbeing;